 In the tax year the property is placed into service, the taxpayer who completed the rehabilitation uses the Schedule TC-21 to calculate the South Carolina Credit for a Certified Historic Structure.
-Taxpayers filing a paper return must attach a copy of the federal Form 3468 showing the qualifying expenditures and credit claimed on the federal return and must also include documentation from the SHPO and the NPS showing the rehabilitation project was approved and any applicable fees were paid.
-Taxpayers who file electronically and cannot attach the documentation to their return should keep the documents available with their tax records to submit if requested by the
+Taxpayers filing a paper return must attach a copy of the federal Form 3468 showing the qualifying expenditures and credit claimed on the federal return4 and must also include documentation from the SHPO and the NPS showing the rehabilitation project was approved and any applicable fees were paid.
+Taxpayers who file electronically and cannot attach the documentation to their return should keep the documents available with their tax records to submit if requested by the Department of Revenue.
+Taxpayers should not send receipts or invoices supporting the rehabilitation expenses to the Department of Revenue unless they are requested as part of an audit or review of the credit.

-&lt;sup>3 I.R.C. § 47(C)(3)
+3 I.R.C. § 47(C)(3)

-&lt;sup>4 S.C.
+4 S.C.
 Code Ann. § 12-6-3535(A)(1)